semprag/semprag.github.io/index.md

 ---
 # Semantics and Pragmatics

-*Semantics and Pragmatics* (S&P) is a peer-reviewed open access journal.
-The main website can be found at [semprag.org](http://semprag.org/).
+*Semantics and Pragmatics* (S&P) is a peer-reviewed open access journal, published by the [Linguistic Society of America](http://www.linguisticsociety.org/).
+The main website of the journal can be found at [semprag.org](http://semprag.org/).

 This site is dedicated to the copyediting, stylistic, and typesetting concerns of the journal.